 Patton's Customer Outcomes

-Jeff Patton proposed a simple five stage progression of customer outcomes, particularly suitable to consumer-oriented software products:
+Jeff Patton, in the article The Mindset That Kills Product Thinking, proposed a simple five stage progression of customer outcomes, particularly suitable to consumer-oriented software products:

 1. Find it